 Each spider mite species feeds on different host plants and is active in its preferred climate conditions.
-Two of the most common species, both with broad appetites, are the Two-Spotted Spider Mite, and the Red Southern Mite.
+Two of the most common species, both with broad appetites, are the Two-Spotted Spider Mite and the Red Southern Mite.
 The Two-Spotted is found on a wide range of deciduous ornamental trees, shrubs, flowers, fruits, and other crops during hot summer weather.
 The Red Southern Mite attacks broadleaf evergreens like hollies, azaleas, viburnum, and rhododendron, along with roses and some other deciduous shrubs in cool spring and fall temperatures.

-Piercing mouthparts, made to puncture the leaf surface from below, allow spider mites to extract the fluids from individual plant cells.
+Spiders mites' piercing mouthparts are made to puncture the leaf surface from below and allow the pest to extract fluid from individual plant cells.
 This causes the leaf to exhibit a stippled appearance, as if it has been dusted or sprayed with pale paint droplets where the contents were removed.

 As an added bonus, abundant silk webbing shields them from predators and pesticides.
 Early in an infestation, the webbing may be found only on lower leaf surfaces and may be difficult to see.
 Spray a fine mist of water on suspect leaves to make webbing more easily visible.

 When environmental conditions are right, spider mites actively seek new feeding locations.
 On dry, breezy days, they can spin long strands of silk and move from leaf to leaf or plant to plant.
 They can also hitch a ride on birds and other animals, and even on gardeners and their tools.
 Sometimes they come into the garden on newly acquired plants, so it’s a good idea to quarantine, observe, and — if needed — treat every plant before exposing it to the rest of your garden.

 Spider mites spread readily in arid, even dusty conditions, infesting plants that suffer from drought stress.
-They also find a welcome environment in landscape beds with drip irrigation or hydroponic setups where plants remain succulent and foliage is rarely wet.
+They also find a welcome environment in landscape beds with drip irrigation or hydroponic garden setups where plants remain succulent and foliage is rarely wet.

 Before treating for an infestation, first confirm that the problem is spider mites.
 Tap an affected leaf or branch on a sheet of white paper.
 Any mites that drop will be visible in greater detail with the help of a magnifying glass.
 If you’re sure you have a mite problem, then it’s time to consider your options.

 Wait a few hours and hose down the plant.
 Monitor and repeat the process in a week or two if the problem persists and again as needed until the mites stop coming back.

 Although they do not kill as quickly as chemical miticides, they are equally as effective when used as directed.
 Plus, unlike with chemicals, mites do not develop resistance to these products.

 When the weather turns dry, occasional spider mite outbreaks are to be expected.
 Strong, healthy plants are able to resist them, especially when they are supported by a host of natural predators.
-By maintaining a robust garden ecosystem, you will avoid major problems.
-But, when the occasional big infestation does happen, know that there are effective treatments that will help you save your plants without polluting the environment.
+By maintaining a robust garden ecosystem, you can avoid major problems.
+But when the occasional big infestation does happen, know that there are effective treatments that will help you save your plants without polluting the environment.